dkundih/DataLibrary/README.md

 # Dijkstra
 This repository shows the application of Dijkstra algorithm in optimal route scanning and visualization of locations on the map in Python.

+# Foreo
+This repository shows the application of data science methods in order to determine demand of the products.

 # HEP analysis
 This repository shows the data analysis of croatian state-owned company Hrvatska elektroprivreda d.d., analysing the official financial reports with advanced statistics.